Preview of the Infographics Show: "Dumbest YouTubers Who Filmed Their Own Crimes"

 By: Shane Lambert

-The graphics or animation style on The Infographics Show. |
+The bold animation style of The Infographics Show. |

 Author: The Infographics Show